 Mandela’s Gold is a hybrid with yellow flowers.
 It is more sensitive to cold weather and often grown in pots.
 You should be feeding bird of paradise plants of this variety every two weeks during the growing season.

 Top dress Mandela’s Gold plants with a layer of manure or compost.
-Don’t forget to keep the top dressing 2-3 inches (5-7 cm.) away from the plant stalk.
+Don’t forget to keep the top dressing 2 to 3 inches (5-8 cm.) away from the plant stalk.
 Use watered in fertilizer once a month during the summer months.
 To encourage flowering, you can switch to a 3:1:5 formulation slow-release fertilizer every other month.

 Strelitzia Nicolai, the tree-size variety of bird of paradise, will also enjoy a top dressing of manure.
 These white-flowering “big birds” can grow quickly when fertilized.

 Feeding young bird of paradise plants of this species should be done once a month during the growing season.
 However, unless you want a truly giant bird of paradise, fertilizer is not required for mature Strelitzia Nicolai plants.